matthiasprobst/ontology-utils/docs/userguide/classes.rst

 Also note, that `Thing` already defines two properties, `id` and `label`.

-The like this created class can be used to create an instance of an person:
+The like this created class can be used to create an instance of a person:

 .. code-block:: python